-In a press release on the Archewell Foundation website, Harry wrote: "I’ve worn many hats over the years, both literally and figuratively, and my hope is that in telling my story—the highs and lows, the mistakes, the lessons learned—I can help show that no matter where we come from, we have more in common than we think."
+His statement continues, "I’ve worn many hats over the years, both literally and figuratively, and my hope is that in telling my story—the highs and lows, the mistakes, the lessons learned—I can help show that no matter where we come from, we have more in common than we think."

 A photo posted by on

-"I’m writing this not as the prince I was born but as the man I have become," he further stated.
+"I’m writing this not as the prince I was born but as the man I have become," he stated.

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.